tonykslee/basic-rest-service/readme.md

 ACMS Example REST Service
 -

-This application is an example REST API that ACMS REST services can be modeled after.
+This application is an example REST API that REST services can be modeled after.
 It includes several basic features of a modern production level REST service.

 #### This Branch Features XML Request/Response handling